A new team in athletics

 All of the ESPN3 broadcast work is mirrored by a second student crew controlling the video displays inside the Events Center.
 The in-house team also makes sure officials have good replays to refer to, that sponsors’ logos and in-game stats are accurate, and that interactive games are shown during timeouts to keep fans entertained.

-With the proximity of the Bearcats Sports Complex to the Events Center, Kalina and the crew plan to broadcast lacrosse and soccer games in the the future.
-Baseball, softball, volleyball and wrestling will also be getting coverage, since much of the broadcast equipment is mobile.
+With the proximity of the Bearcats Sports Complex to the Events Center, Kalina and the crew plan to give lacrosse and soccer games the new broadcast treatment.
+Baseball, softball, volleyball and wrestling are also on the future docket since much of the equipment is mobile.

 “This is just the beginning for us,” Kalina said.
 “We are going to lose some good people to graduation, but we are going have to bring in new students to take over those roles.”